 But Jose Cruz has teenaged children in school.
 He doesn't want to go, but he may have to.
 With unemployment still above 15% and youth unemployment close to 40%, around 100,000 people a year are leaving Portugal.

 The government has been painting emigration as an opportunity for out-of-work Portuguese to learn new skills.
 At the foreign ministry, Portuguese Communities Minister Jose Cesario says emigration has always been part of the story of Portugal.
 "We have five million Portuguese all over the world.
-So that is our culture, our history."'An insult'
+So that is our culture, our history."

 But those kinds of comments have been causing a backlash online among those who have already packed up their bags and left.